sphandro/bigdata-project/README.md

 # Tutorial
 ## Pre Processing

-This original dataset contained hourly data for years 2016-2022, but we want to segment the data between two years before and prior to the COVID-19 lockdown.
+This original dataset contains dailey records spanning the united states for years 2016-2022, but we want to segment the data between two years before and prior to the COVID-19 lockdown.

 To prune the 12GB csv file we use the following grep command to generate a new file containing data within our analysis range.